 This form offers Jackson County 4-Hers the opportunity to describe the issue, explain why it’s a problem, suggest a solution, and submit it for consideration.
 All completed forms must include a possible key and a member, leader, or parent signature.
 Documents are submitted to the 4-H Program Coordinator, who then forwards them to the appropriate group for consideration.

 4-H Charters are vital for a 4-H Club, or chartered project, to have completed.
 This process should not be taken lightly and should involve all members of the 4-H club.
-It is an excellent opportunity to go over your club’s goals and to work as a team.
+It is an excellent opportunity to review your club’s goals and work as a team.
 Below includes some helpful information for your club in completing the charter process.
-The deadline to return the completed Charter to the Extension Office is October 1st.
-The Deadline for the Annual Financial Report is September 1st; these are due to the Extension Office.
+The deadline to return the completed Charter to the Extension Office is November 1st.
+The Deadline for the Annual Financial Report is September 1st, due to the Extension Office.

 This is an outline of the leadership roles and their descriptions.
 It gives you information about the following positions: membership coordinator (enrollment & dues/new members), record book coordinator, activities co-coordinators, county communication coordinator (liaison), officer communication coordinator, and treasurer support.